Bungo Beach

 Natural Attractions

-Bungo Beach, often known to locals as Keefe’s Pinch or Keith’s Pinch Beach, is a lovely secluded beach on the edge of Twofold Bay in Eden.
+Bungo Beach, also known as Keefe’s Pinch or Keith’s Pinch Beach, is a secluded beach on the shores of Twofold Bay in Eden.

-Bungo Beach is located between Cocora Beach and Oman Point, accessible via the Bundian Way Story Trail walking track, or by car via the Princes Highway.
+Bungo Beach is located between Cocora Beach and Oman Point, accessible by foot along the Bundian Way Story Trail walking track, or by car via the Princes Highway.

 For a glimpse of Aboriginal heritage, and a wonderful experience of treading an ancient pathway, take the Bundian Way Story Trail from Cocora Beach to Quarantine Bay.
 It is a 1.8-kilometre walk (one way) through coastal bushland with viewing platforms, interpretive signage and secluded beaches along the way.
 Bungo Beach is located approximately halfway along the Bundian Way Story Trail.